SafeNetIoT/ML-IoTrim/README.md

+# This repo contains the learning module of ML-IOTRIM
+You will need to extract the list of essential/non-essential destinations for each device following the IoTrim procedure:

-This repo contains for the learning module of ML-IOTRIM The procedure does the following for each file in the traffic folder:
+The procedure does the following for each file in the traffic folder:
 	- Extract the dns queries
 	- Extract the network features